uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/data_sources/index.rst

 CSV data source
 -----------------
-Class ``csv::data_source`` is an implementation of a data source type for which the following is true:
+Class ``csv::data_source`` is an api for accessing the data source represented as csv file.
+A comma-separated values file (csv) is a text file.
+Each line of the csv file is a record, containing fields separated by the delimiter.
+Fields can have numerical or text format, where text usually refers to some categorized values.
+Delimter is a comma by default, but generally can be any given symbol.
+For more details, see <https://en.wikipedia.org/wiki/Comma-separated_values>.

 ::